LandonTheCoder/group-guess/README.md

      - Reading the RPM documentation, it seems the ideal way to build with an unpacked tarball is to use `rpmbuild -ba --build-in-place` instead of `rpmbuild -ba` (or `rpmbuild -bs && rpmbuild -bb`).
    - [x] Support creating Arch packages (PKGBUILD)
      - There are icon glitches in the Arch package which I have to debug, but it otherwise works.
+ - [ ] Figure out how to make setup.py install documentation, for slight simplification of packaging (and an easier time for self-builders)
  - [ ] Adding more debugging hooks
  - [ ] Use gtk.Application API to support app grouping
  - [ ] Optional: Fancy sound effects.